Vilcek-Introduction-to-Programming/git-github-fundamentals-jad362/JOEDACCACHE-HW.md

 * using R projects to contain all packages in compatible versions in a clonable and usable enviroment for others
 * The above applies to git repositories as well: clonable and usable
 * Tracking changes in scripts, retaining past versions and understanding when and who made what change

+This is a tester line included to update my file